ToriMagin/dsc-project-draft/README.md

 ### Submit Your Project

-To submit your project, please follow the instructions in the "Project Submission & Review" page in the Milestones course.
+To submit your project, please follow the instructions in the "Project Submission & Review" page in the Milestones course.vvv

 ***
 ### Notes